yunus-m/nhs_fft_explorer_app/README.md

 # nhs_fft_explorer_app
-A desktop application for processing and exploring NHS FFT sentiment data
+Interactive desktop app for visually exploring themes and sentiment in NHS FFT feedback.
+User can also export the results for further quantitative analysis using their preferred BI tool.

 ## Demo
 ![Demo](screenshots/streamlit-streamlit_app-2025-05-08-14-05-73.gif)